Cocoa Futures Fall on Glut Concerns

 Continue Reading Below

-Cocoa for September fell 1.2% to $1,857 a ton on the ICE Futures U.S. exchange.
+Cocoa for September fell 1.8% to settle at $1,845 a ton on the ICE Futures U.S. exchange.
 Cocoa futures lost 6.7% last week on the back of the return of wet weather to the key cocoa growing areas of West Africa.

 Last week, managed money sold 2,984 lots, to a net short position of 29,703 lots, according to the Commitment of Traders Report.